-- A step-by-step methodology for calculating average cost per client for medication assistance and/or health insurance assistance (depending on the type of assistance requested); - Accurate calculations of annual client costs; and - Note: If the calculations are incorrect, the ORC will identify the error along with its impact on the applicant's average client cost calculations and budget request. - Information provided in the Forecasting section on the impact of the requested funding on preventing, reducing, or eliminating a waiting list.
+- A step-by-step methodology for calculating average cost per client for medication assistance and/or health insurance assistance (depending on the type of assistance requested); - Accurate calculations of annual client costs, reflected in plan and budget, and - Note: If the calculations are incorrect, the ORC will identify the error along with its impact on the applicant's average client cost calculations and budget request. - Information provided in the Forecasting section on the impact of the requested funding on preventing, reducing, or eliminating a waiting list.